Flu Clinics for 2019/2020 season

 In response to comments from working patients, for some time now, we have offered a limited number of early morning pre-bookable appointments from 8.20am Tuesday to Fridays.
 The 8.20 and 8.30 are bookable a week in advance and the 8.40 and 8.50 appointments, one day in advance.
 These appointments can be booked either on line or by phone.

 In addition, all five partners now provide early morning appointments from 7.15am.
-This service is offered twice a week, generally on Tuesdays and Fridays, with each GP Partner working one session per week.
+This service is offered twice a week, generally on Tuesdays and Fridays, with each GP Partner working a session on ratation.
 All these appointments are available to pre-book one week in advance.

 Practice Nurse appointments are also available during this time, but with a longer booking period.
 It is hoped that these changes will address issues for working patients who have to arrange their appointments around work commitments.
 We ask that patients who can attend at other times of the day, leave these appointments free for those who have difficulty attending during working hours.